codemdragon/hotbird/README.md

-# Kebab O'Clock – Menu Management Guide
+# HotBird – Menu Management Guide

 This guide explains how to manage the menu items for the **Kebab O'Clock website** by editing the associated JSON files.